alessandroTironi/ecs-system/devdiary.md

 - double indexing of entities and components: to ensure contiguous packing of a component array, a map from entity to index and from index to entity because removed components need to be replaced by the component at the end of the array.
 - still unsure about how to represent an archetype.
 Hopefully things will get more clear during the implementation of the query system

+**Important**: using the returned value of typeinfo.hash() as a hash code for components can cause issues, since such hash code is not guaranteed to be unique.
+We need to switch to strings, unfortunately... but maybe we can add some constraint to have them stored inline (e.g., a limit on the amount of characters).

 ### Next steps